openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-quarkus/step3.md

 Using project "kafka".
 ```

-### Deploy application to OpenShift
+### Deploy the application to OpenShift

 Now let's deploy the application itself.
-Run the following command which will build and deploy using the OpenShift extension:
+Run the following command which will build and deploy the application using the OpenShift extension:

 `mvn clean package`{{execute}}